-The Arab Spring in the last four years or so forced a few Arab dictators prematurely from their jobs, where they have a heck of a time handling their imposed retirements.
-In a democratic world, leaders usually get a job review after a few years, then once they leave office, they have to explore their options and develop different skills.
-Some, like President Carter, go into humanitarian work to do all the things they couldn’t do while in office.
-Others, like Clinton, go on a talking circuit to recoup all the money they spent on litigation while in office, or Blair, who has gone on tour like a political mercenary.
+Time for Arab Dictators to find a second career!!The Arab Spring in eight years forced six Arab dictators prematurely from their jobs, Bouteflika of Algeria and Al Bashir of Sudan in just one month.
+Arab Dictators have a heck of a time handling their imposed early retirements, too much time and nothing to do.
+In a democratic world, leaders usually get a job review after a few years if qualify they stay another term or two, then once they leave office, they have to explore their options and develop different skills.
+Some, like President black Obama running around preaching effective ways to cope with whites establishments, Carter, go into humanitarian work to do all the things they couldn’t do while in office.
+Others, like Clinton, go on a talking circuit to recoup all the money they spent on litigation while in office.
 Others go back to the private sector as lobbyists or consultants to make hard-earned government experience available for a price.

 Move on to Muḥammad Ḥosni Said Mubarak of Egypt, who was born in 1928, and, not coincidentally, was also a military officer and then politician.
 He was president of Egypt from October 1981 until February 2011.
 After 30 years in the job, he got a lousy job review from millions of Egyptians who went to the streets and squares to convince him to leave his office and try a second career, and was ultimately forced into early retirement.
 Although his health was a national security top secretes issue while in office, his illness has now become a public spectacle and a pretext to avoid imprisonment.
 Now he is playing the life of the “Egyptian patient” as a new career in acting.

 Mohammed Morsi, Egypt’s first democratically elected president, was sworn in June of 2012, and just a year later, he was fired through a military coup cooked up by General Al Sisi.
 Staying in his job for only one year, he never really got chance to develop any skills.
 His inexperience, naiveté and incompetence cost him the presidency.
-He now is being used as poster boy for military propaganda and Brotherhood bashing.
+Now is being used as poster boy for military propaganda and Brotherhood bashing.
 This American-trained engineer would find a great happiness in another career as a community organizer.

+Abdelaziz Bouteflika of Algeria, ousted last week, was born March 2, 1937, Oujda Morocco, Moroccan-born Algerian politician who became president of Algeria in 1999.
 Already limited by fragile health, Bouteflika suffered a serious stroke in April 2013 and was rarely seen in public afterward.
 Even so, in the election of April 2014 he sought a fourth term as president, although all his campaigning was done by allies and associates.
 As expected, Bouteflika won.
 He received more than 81 percent of the vote, at age 78, he was brought on a wheelchair to accept his presidency.
-Not so optimistic about finding a second career at this age, but Bouteflika with all his diverse background and fighting spirit he would do well suited as the godfather for all Arab dictators.
+Not so optimistic about finding a second career at this age, with all health problems he has, but Bouteflika with all his diverse background and fighting spirit he would do well suited as a mafia hitman.

 Ahmed Tharwat/ Host/producer Arab American TV show BelAhdan